 The EUKI project, “Building the European Peatlands Initiative: a strong alliance for peatland climate protection in Europe”, aims to establish a robust and long-term European alliance of national governments and stakeholders united for peatland climate action.

-Together with our project partners, the Michael Succow Foundation (partner in the Greifswald Mire Centre), the European Landowners’ Organization, and CEEweb for Biodiversity, we at Eurosite are excited to continue supporting the building of a long-lasting European network for peatland climate action led by European national governments and based on up-to-date data, national policies and best-practice land management.
+Together with our project partners, Eurosite, the Michael Succow Foundation and CEEweb for Biodiversity, we are excited to continue supporting the building of a long-lasting European network for peatland climate action led by European national governments and based on up-to-date data, national policies and best-practice land management.

 Throughout the project, we will:

 - Connect governments and stakeholders to raise awareness of the essential role of peatlands in achieving global and pan-European climate and sustainability objectives.

 - Help national governments and the European Commission to develop base strategies and policies on up-to-date peatlands data and management best practices.